 Modern Bus Service

-Faringdon’s importance as a market town declined during the 20th Century and the population remained as it had been for 150 years in the 2-3 thousands until the late 1970’s.
-Whereas the nearest towns of Oxford, Swindon and Wantage were growing rapidly.
-Together with cuts in government funding this saw a decline in the provision of public transport, both road and rail.
-The only effective bus service remaining for the former five-way road junction that was Faringdon of old was on the Oxford-Swindon route.
-Although an excellent and regular service it was and still is very difficult to get anywhere else, other than by car.
+Faringdon’s importance as a market town declined during the 20th Century and the population remained as it had been for 150 years in the 2-3 thousands until the late 1970’s, whereas the nearest towns of Oxford, Swindon and Wantage were growing rapidly.
+Together with cuts in government funding this saw a decline in the provision of public transport for Faringdon, both road and rail.
+According to the tiny note at the bottom of this advert from 1931, five Bristol buses pass the door of the Swan on Radcot Bridge daily – there are none today.
+The same advert back in 1925 stated instead that a bus service was run on Saturdays and Sundays between Faringdon and Radcot.
+By the end of the 20th Century the only effective bus service remaining for the former five-way road junction that was Faringdon of old was on the 66 Oxford-Swindon route.
+Although this was and still is an excellent and regular service; it is very difficult to get anywhere else, of any distance, other than by car.